Docs: Requirements

 Skeema is designed to operate on specific information_schema behaviors of MySQL, MariaDB, and their direct variants.
 In general, other database systems are not supported, unless they are directly based on the MySQL or MariaDB codebases and provide complete compatibility.

 Proxy software (also known as router or middleware software) is supported, as long as all of Skeema’s queries to each configured host are indeed routed to the same underlying database server.
-Skeema may not work properly if your proxy routes SELECT or SHOW queries to a different host than DDL statements (“read/write split”); or if it manipulates the results of queries, including combining results from multiple database servers into one result-set.
+Skeema may not work properly if your proxy routes SELECT or SHOW queries to a different server than DDL statements (“automatic read/write split”); or if it manipulates the results of queries, including combining results from multiple database servers into one result-set (automatic sharding).
 In such environments, you must configure Skeema to bypass the proxy and connect directly to the underlying writer/primary database servers.

 Privileges

 When connecting to the database, Skeema’s user needs a number of privilege grants for its operations.
-The easiest way to get Skeema working is to use an existing administrative DB user with elevated privileges: SUPER / ALL PRIVILEGES ON *.* for a self-hosted DB, or extensive grants on *.* for a cloud DBaaS such as RDS or CloudSQL.
+The easiest way to get Skeema working is to use an existing administrative DB user with elevated privileges: SUPER / ALL PRIVILEGES ON *.* for a self-hosted DB, or an administrative user with extensive grants on *.* for a managed cloud database such as RDS or CloudSQL.
 In such situations you may skip this section.

 It is possible to use finer-grained privileges instead.
 This section describes the minimum requirements for Skeema’s user.